 The Ralph A. Ciancio Award for Excellence in Teaching

 The Ralph A. Ciancio Award was established in 2000 in honor of this distinguished faculty member in the English Department of Skidmore College.
 This annual award recognizes a faculty member at Skidmore College for excellence in teaching.
-The FDC welcomes nominations and will evaluate the qualifications of nominees on the basis of criteria such as teaching rigor, effectiveness, motivation, knowledge of subject matter, and overall dynamism.
-Nominees must be tenured or be a writer-in-residence, an artist-in-residence, or a senior teaching associate with at least five years of teaching experience at Skidmore College.
-Though recipients of this award should be selected primarily on the basis of individual merits, consideration may also be given to ‘fair distribution’ issues.
-These include the desire for diversity of discipline, gender, and ethnic background.
+The FDC welcomes nominations and will evaluate the qualifications of nominees on the basis of criteria such as teaching rigor, effectiveness, motivation, knowledge of subject matter and overall dynamism.
+Nominees must have at least five years of teaching experience at Skidmore College.
+Though recipients of this award should be selected primarily on the basis of individual merits, consideration may also be given to "fair distribution" issues.
+These include the desire for diversity of discipline, gender and ethnic background.

 Past recipients include: